- College and Career Exploration in Elementary and the Years to Come

 Saving and Paying for College

 There are many ways to save and pay for college, and knowing availability and requirements ahead of time will help parents and students prepare.

-Completing the Free Application for Federal Student Aid (FAFSA) or the Texas Application for State Financial Aid (TASFA) will be a state graduation requirement during the 2021-2022 school year for high school seniors.
+Completing the Free Application for Federal Student Aid (FAFSA) or the Texas Application for State Financial Aid (TASFA) is state graduation requirement for high school seniors.
 Completing the FAFSA or TASFA can open many different doors to affording college.
 For students who are Citizens or Permanent Residents of the United States, the Free Application for Federal Student Aid (FAFSA) is available.
-For students without a social security number, the Texas Application for State Aid (TASFA) is completed.
+For undocumented students, the Texas Application for State Aid (TASFA) is completed.
 Both applications are available beginning October 1st of senior year.
-The FAFSA is completed online and the TASFA is completed by downloading a PDF file and completing the paper copy.
+The FAFSA is completed online and the TASFA completion is being updated by the state and/or the higher education institution.
 There is no fee for either application.

 Both the FAFSA and TASFA allow students to access four types of financial aid: